Authoring new tools

 - Create a new directory under

-for your tool - You can either bwegin from scratch or...
+tools/for your tool - You can either bwegin from scratch or...

 - Add files from

-to your new directory - Copy from an existing tool
+@template/to your new directory - Copy from an existing tool

 - Add files from

-Editing manifest.yaml
+Editing manifest.yaml:

 - Refer to manifest to customize

-field must match the name of the subdirectory - Make sure the
+manifest.yaml.
+Mind that thenamefield must match the name of the subdirectory - Make sure the

-contain relevant tags.
+tagscontain relevant tags.
 Please refer to similar tools for inspiration - If the binary for your tool has a different name, use the

-.
+binaryfield in themanifest.yaml.
+A relative path will be resolved to${target}/bin.
 An absolute path should start with the placeholder${target}

 Mind the following when customizing Dockerfile.template